Ali-Gebily/OneApp/README.md

 The application is divided into three layers
   - Data access layer
   - Web services(business) layer
-  - UI layer(front end) layer
+  - UI(frontend) layer

-Application uses Ninject(http://www.ninject.org/) to manage dependency injection in the backend.
+We use Ninject library (http://www.ninject.org/) to manage dependency injection in the backend.
+And we also use Automapper library (http://automapper.org/) to manage mapping between database objects and Data transfer objects (DTO).

-Application uses Automapper(http://automapper.org/) to manage mapping between database objects and Data transfer objects (DTO).
+For

 # Demo url
 http://aligebily-001-site1.dtempurl.com/frontend/index.html